-- 16. To check the wire's drive tension, press and hold Cold Feed Switch to feed the wire against a piece of wood from 2 to 3 inches away. - If the wire stops instead of bending, unplug the Welder, slightly tighten the Feed Tensioner clockwise, and try again.
+If the wire stops instead of bending, unplug the Welder, slightly tighten the Feed Tensioner clockwise, and try again.
 If the wire bends from the feed pressure, then the tension is set properly.

-- 17. Turn OFF the Power Switch and unplug the Power Cord from its electrical outlet. - 18.
+- 28. Turn OFF the Power Switch and unplug the Power Cord from its electrical outlet. - 29.
+Close the Door.
+Make sure Door is securely latched. - 30.
 Select a Contact Tip that is compatible with the welding wire used.
-Slide the Contact Tip over the wire and thread it clockwise into the Flux Gun.
-Tighten the Contact Tip. - 19.
-Slide the Nozzle onto the gun as well. - 20.
-Cut the wire off at 1/2" from tip (1/2" stickout).
+Slide the Contact Tip over the wire and thread it clockwise into the MIG Gun.
+Tighten the Contact Tip. - 31.
+Replace the Nozzle and cut the wire off at 1/2" from tip (1/2" stickout).